 Using and Maintaining the Essential Oilpot

-When you are cutting a mortise with your chisel, make it a habit to occasionally jab the cutting edge of your chisel into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
+When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
 The oil will not weaken glue bonds.

 Likewise, when using either a metal-bodied or wooden bodied plane, occasionally swipe its sole over the oil pot.
 This will greatly reduce friction and give you more control.
 But if you value your public dignity, be forewarned that the first few cuts after doing this will make you smile like a lunatic.